Keeper of Secrets under the Mountain, The Silent Keeper, The Mountain Shield

 He is considered the protector of the mountain dwarves, a position which led to the downfall of Abbathor and which did not please him at first for it angered him to see the dwarves “destroy” the mountains he had created for them.
 But his rage was soothed and changed to admiration when he saw the beautiful objects they crafted from the metal they had mined.
 Thus he became the patron god of mining.

 However, whilst he does not object to tunneling, mining, or keeping treasures underground, he does object to those who plunder the earth’s riches and take them away for unfair or selfish purposes.
 And dwarves are not exempt from this displeasure.

 For this reason, Dumathoin does maintain friendly relations with a few non-dwarven deities, mostly connected to metalcraft and earth.
 As such, his mortal followers are sometimes involved in business ventures based around selling metals, ores and stone.

 The dogma of the Mountain Shield reads thus:

 “Walk the deep and silent ways of Dumathoin.
 Seek out the hidden gifts of the Keeper of Secrets under the Mountain.
 That which is hidden is precious, and that which is precious shall stay hidden.
 Seek to enhance the natural beauty of Dumathoin’s gifts and go with, not against, the contours of the deeps.
 Beauty is in the discovery and the crafting, not the holding.
-Keep the places of our dead inviolate and well tended; the noble ancestors of our race will neither be robbed nor mocked through the actions of thieves and defilers.
-Abide not undead creatures, especially those that take the form of dwarves, thus mocking the creation of Moradin.”
+Keep the places of our dead inviolate and well tended; the noble ancestors of our people will neither be robbed nor mocked through the actions of thieves and defilers.
+Abide not undead creatures, especially those that take the form of dwarves, thus mocking the creation of Moradin."